IamRevan1987/Rebel-Alliance-HomeLab/docs/network/ip-hostname-map.md

 # RAS Lab – Logical Infrastructure Mapping

 ## Overview
 This repository documents the logical layout of the **RAS Lab** virtualized environment running on a single physical host using Oracle VirtualBox.
-The lab is designed for Active Directory, DNS, DHCP, IIS, Windows client integration, and Linux domain authentication.
+The lab is designed for Active Directory, DNS, DHCP, IIS, Windows client integration, Web Hosting Capabilities, Linux domain authentication and AI Integration with Cybersecurity.

 ---